markjivko/kronup-php/docs/Api/AccountApi.md

 > Delete account

 Delete the current account.
 This action is reversible only if you sign back in within 14 days.
-API calls and service accounts cannot restore deleted accounts.

 [Back to top](#top){: .btn .btn-purple }